classgraph/classgraph/README.md

 * find classes that implement an interface or one of its subinterfaces, or whose superclasses implement the interface or one of its subinterfaces;
 * find classes that have a given annotation;
 * find the constant literal initializer value in a classfile's constant pool for a specified static final field;
-* find files (even non-classfiles) anywhere on the classpath that have a path that matches a given regular expression; and
+* find files (even non-classfiles) anywhere on the classpath that have a path that matches a given regular expression;
-* detect changes to the files within the classpath since the first time the classpath was scanned.
+* detect changes to the files within the classpath since the first time the classpath was scanned; and
+* return a list of all directories and files on the classpath as a list of File objects, with the list deduplicated and filtered to include only classpath directories and files that actually exist (saving you the trouble of parsing and filtering the classpath).

 ```java